Blunk-electronic/stock_manager/README.md

 The name of the hidden directory containing the configuration is fixed to ".stock_manager".
 If a configuration already exists, then it will NOT be overwritten.
-If required edit the configuration file .stock_manager/conf/stock_manager.conf.
+If required, edit the configuration file .stock_manager/conf/stock_manager.conf.

-### Installation in an explicitely given home directory
+### Installation in an Explicitely Given Home Directory
 To install the configuration files in a special location run this command:
 ```sh
 sh install.sh configuration user_name